hashicorp/vault/website/source/api/secret/transit/index.html.md

   policy can prevent old copies of ciphertext from being decrypted, should they fall into the wrong hands.
 For signatures, this value controls the minimum version of signature that can be verified against.
-For HMACs, this controls the minimum version of a key allowed to be used as the key for the HMAC function.
+For HMACs, this controls the minimum version of a key allowed to be used as the key for verification.

+- `min_encryption_version` `(int: 0)` – Specifies the minimum version of the
+  key that can be used to encrypt plaintext, sign payloads, or generate HMACs.
+  Must be `0` (which will use the latest version) or a value greater or equal to `min_decryption_version`.

 - `deletion_allowed` `(bool: false)`- Specifies if the key is allowed to be deleted.